Enhancing Training Data Attribution with Representational Optimization: Experimental Setup

 \paragraph{Evaluation Datasets} We use the following datasets for evaluation: (i) \textit{FLAN}~\citep{Wei2021FinetunedLM}: The evaluation data of FLAN contains 66 NLP tasks spanning diverse categories. (ii) \textit{Alpaca}~\citep{taori2023stanford}: An instruction-tuning dataset generated by OpenAI’s text-davinci-003 model. (iii) \textit{Tulu}~\citep{Wang2023HowFC}: An instruction-tuning dataset comprising diverse data sources. (iv) \textit{SafeRLHF}~\citep{Dai2023SafeRS}: A dataset for safety alignment of large language models, where each response is labeled as either safe or unsafe.
 Note that each evaluation data contain a test set and a training set.
 We ensure that all evaluation data remain excluded from AirRep’s optimization data to guarantee that the evaluation results reflect AirRep’s generalization to unseen data.
 Appendix \ref{sec:eval-data-detail} provides additional dataset details.

 \paragraph{Baselines} We compare AirRep with representative gradient-based and representation-based methods.
-The gradient-based baselines we consider are as follows: (i) LoGra~\citep{Choe2024WhatIY}, an optimized version of the influence function as described in Eq.\ref{eq:gradient-enc}, based on its implementation in the \href{https://github.com/logix-project/logix}{Logix} software library. (ii) TracIn~\citep{Pruthi2020EstimatingTD}, which leverages the dot product of gradient vectors. (iii) LESS~\citep{Xia2024LESSSI}, which computes projected gradients on LoRA weights and adjusts gradients using the AdamW states. (iv) Dsdm~\citep{Engstrom2024DsDmMD}, an efficient implementation of influence function with FIM.
+The gradient-based baselines we consider are as follows: (i) LoGra~\citep{Choe2024WhatIY}, an optimized version of the influence function as described in Eq.\ref{eq:gradient-enc}, based on its implementation in the \href{https://github.com/logix-project/logix}{Logix} software library. (ii) TracIn~\citep{Pruthi2020EstimatingTD}, which leverages the dot product of gradient vectors. (iii) LESS~\citep{Xia2024LESSSI}, which computes projected gradients on LoRA weights and adjusts gradients using the AdamW states. (iv) Dsdm~\citep{Engstrom2024DsDmMD}, an efficient implementation of Trak~\citep{Park2023TRAKAM} for LLM tasks.

 The representation-based baselines we consider are as follows: (i) TF-IDF~\citep{SprckJones2021ASI}, (ii) DSIR~\citep{Xie2023DataSF}, hashed n-gram features, (iii) RDS \citep{Hanawa2021EvaluationOS}, which utilizes the last-layer hidden states of LMs, and (iv) GTE \citep{Li2023TowardsGT}, a text embedding model trained on text similarity and retrieval tasks which was also used as the base pre-trained model for AirRep.
 See Appendix~\ref{sec:detail-baseline} for more implementation details.